marcusryden92/circadium/documentation/calendar-generation-deep-dive.md

 [assembleFinalEvents.ts](../utils/calendar-generation/helpers/CalendarGenerator/assembleFinalEvents.ts) produces three of the output arrays (a fourth output, `plannerScores`, comes from the Phase 9 scoring pass — see above; a fifth, `messages`, comes from Phase 12 — see below):

-- **`events`** — memoized + plan + completed + scheduled tasks + templates, with trespass flags stamped via [markTrespassingEvents](../utils/calendar-generation/helpers/EventAssembler/markTrespassingEvents.ts) and template events filtered out at the end via [assembleFinalEventList](../utils/calendar-generation/helpers/EventAssembler/assembleFinalEventList.ts).
+- **`events`** — memoized + plan + completed + scheduled tasks + templates, with trespass flags stamped via [markTrespassingEvents](../utils/calendar-generation/helpers/EventAssembler/markTrespassingEvents.ts) and template **and external busy** events filtered out at the end via [assembleFinalEventList](../utils/calendar-generation/helpers/EventAssembler/assembleFinalEventList.ts) (it drops both `EventType.template` and `EventType.external`, so imported external-calendar busy blocks — which were injected into the fabric only to carve slots — never reach the persisted output; they live in their own `ExternalEvent` rows owned by the refresh path).
 - **`categoryEvents`** — [buildCategoryEvents](../utils/calendar-generation/helpers/EventAssembler/buildCategoryEvents.ts) materializes one `CategoryEvent` per `CategoryTimeWindow` per matching day across the horizon.
 IDs are composite: `` `${categoryTimeWindowId}|${YYYY-MM-DD-local}` ``. [stampCategoryEventBorders](../utils/calendar-generation/helpers/EventAssembler/stampCategoryEventBorders.ts) propagates `trespassingStart` / `trespassingEnd` flags from category slots and insufficient-travel slots onto the persisted rows.
 - **`travelEvents`** — [generateTravelEvents](../utils/calendar-generation/helpers/TravelManager/generateTravelEvents.ts) merges contiguous shards of each logical travel back into a single `TravelEvent`, keyed by `travelId`.